 Cars, filters, carpet, even clothes—there are some things people naturally know need to be replaced over time.

-When was the last time you replaced your air conditioner?
+When was the last time you installed a new air conditioner?

 Are you ready for the heat?
 The sun beating down on your car’s steering wheel, making it hot to the touch.
 Humidity so high that the sweat never dries from your back.
 You can practically see the heat radiating off the pavement.